dhanendraverma/Daily-Coding-Problem/README.md

 ### Problem 331
 This problem was asked by LinkedIn.

-<br>You are given a string consisting of the letters `x` and `y`, such as `xyxxxyxyy`.
-In addition, you have an operation
-called flip, which changes a single `x` to `y` or vice versa.
+You are given a string consisting of the letters `x` and `y`, such as `xyxxxyxyy`.
+In addition, you have an operation called flip, which changes a single `x` to `y` or vice versa.

-<br>Determine how many times you would need to apply this operation to ensure that all `x`'s come before all `y`'s.
-In the
-preceding example, it suffices to flip the second and sixth characters, so you should return `2`.
+Determine how many times you would need to apply this operation to ensure that all `x`'s come before all `y`'s.
+In the preceding example, it suffices to flip the second and sixth characters, so you should return `2`.

 [Solution](Day331.cpp)